kzyapkov/archlinuxarm-olinuxino/README.md

   * A custom rc script sets the MAC address of the eth interface;
   * The default locale is ISO-8859-1, 64MB of ram are not sufficient to generate UTF-8 locales.
 The workaround is to enable some swap for locale-gen.

+Generating your own
+---

-  Note, that the script needs to be executed from an ArchlinuxARM host.
-It should be possible to execute it on the Olinuxino board, but this will probably be painfully slow.
+Everything here works on an Archlinux ARM host.
+It should be possible to use the Olinuxino board itself, after installing the prebuilt rootfs, but this will probably be painfully slow.
 A qemu host with alarm or another ARM board would work much better.

-See Also
----
+The ArchlinuxARM website has guides on setting up distcc, and distcc with cross-compiling workers.
+The latter allows using your powerful workstations to do the heavy number crunching.
+According to alarm's devs, this approach is fine for testing and developing new stuff, but they always build their official packages natively.

 For info on what PKGBUILD is and how to build your own packages, see the [docs](http://archlinuxarm.org/developers/) on the [Archlinux ARM](http://archlinuxarm.org/) website, as well as the excellent documentation of [the upstream distro](https://wiki.archlinux.org/)

 License